jsmoriss/jsm-show-comment-meta/readme.txt

 Tested Up To: 5.8.2
 Stable Tag: 1.0.0

-Show all comment meta (aka custom fields) in a metabox on comment editing pages -- a great tool for debugging issues with comment meta.
+Show all comment meta (aka custom fields) in a metabox on comment editing pages &mdash; a great tool for debugging issues with comment meta.

 == Description ==